 - Flexible, self-motivating, able to manage multiple tasks efficiently, and a team player

-- Fluency and excellent communication skills in Tagalog and English.
+- Fluency and excellent communication skills in English.

 Complete the J-PAL/IPA common application.
 After completing a brief registration, choose the Research job category, then select “Research Associate, Land Reform Project”.
 Most applications for research positions require you to include at minimum two letters of recommendation, a statement of purpose (cover letter), CV, and transcripts.

 Note that you are able to submit your application before your references complete their recommendation letters; however, you must include their contact information before submitting your application.

 Given the volume of applications received, only shortlisted candidates will be contacted for an interview.

 Innovations for Poverty Action (IPA) is a research and policy nonprofit that discovers and promotes effective solutions to global poverty problems.
 IPA brings together researchers and decision-makers to design, rigorously evaluate, and refine these solutions and their applications, ensuring that the evidence created is used to improve the lives of the world’s poor.
 In recent decades, trillions of dollars have been spent on programs designed to reduce global poverty, but clear evidence on which programs succeed is rare, and when evidence does exist, decision-makers often do not know about it.
 IPA exists to bring together leading researchers and these decision-makers to ensure that the evidence we create leads to tangible impact on the world.
 Since its founding in 2002, IPA has worked with over 575 leading academics to conduct over 650 evaluations in 51 countries.
 This research has informed hundreds of successful programs that now impact millions of individuals worldwide.